shenwei356/LexicMap/README.md

 ## LexicMap: efficient sequence alignment against millions of prokaryotic genomes​

-LexicMap is a sequence alignment tool aiming quering gene or plasmid sequences against up to millions of prokaryotic genomes.
+LexicMap is a sequence alignment tool aiming to query gene or plasmid sequences efficiently against up to millions of prokaryotic genomes.

+For example, **querying a 51.5-kb plasmid in all 2,340,672 Genbank+Refseq prokaryotic genomes only takes 3 minutes and 32 seconds with 15.7 GB RAM and 48 CPUs, with 19,265 genome hits returned**.
+By contrast, BLASTN is unable to run for the same dataset on common servers because it requires >2000 GB RAM.
+See [performance](#performance).

-It uses a modified [LexicHash](https://doi.org/10.1093/bioinformatics/btad652) algorithm to compute seeds for
+LexicMap uses a modified [LexicHash](https://doi.org/10.1093/bioinformatics/btad652) algorithm, which supports variable-length substring matching rather than classical fixed-length k-mers matching, to compute seeds for sequence alignment and uses multiple-level storage for fast and low-memory quering of seeds data.
+See [algorithm overview](#algorithm-overview).

+LexicMap is easy to [install](http://bioinf.shenwei.me/lexicmap/installation/) (a binary file with no dependencies) and use ([tutorials](http://bioinf.shenwei.me/lexicmap/tutorials/index/) and [usages](http://bioinf.shenwei.me/lexicmap/usage/lexicmap/)).

 ## Quick start

-Building an index
+Building an index (see the tutorial of [building an index](http://bioinf.shenwei.me/lexicmap/tutorials/index/)).

     # From a directory
     lexicmap index -I genomes/ -O db.lmi